What credit cards does PayPal accept?

 You won’t need to pay a fee if you’re buying something through PayPal using a credit card, unless you’re converting to another currency.

-If you’re a merchant or selling something via PayPal, you may need to pay a credit card processing fee.
-This is in addition to the standard transaction fee, which will be around 4-4.5% for those in the UK.
+If you’re a merchant or selling something via PayPal, you may need to pay a credit card processing fee of 30p.
+This is in addition to the standard transaction fee, which is 2.9% for those in the UK.
 When using American Express, you will also need to pay a 3.5% merchant fee per transaction.

 Can I get cash back when making a PayPal purchase?